w33ts/dank-memer-wiki/About-Dank-Memer/Vote.md

 - 1x Vote Pack
 - 1x Daily Box
 - 1x Tool Box

-`Top.gg`
-- 1.85x XP Multiplier for 2 hours
-- +150% Coin Multiplier for 1 hour
-- 1x Vote Pack
-- 1x Daily Box
-- 1x Bait Box

-Each vote on <a href="https://top.gg/bot/memes/vote" target="_blank">top.gg</a> or <a href="https://discordbotlist.com/bots/dank-memer/upvote">discordbotlist</a> also gives you one vote level, and you can earn more rewards by reaching certain vote levels every month.
-You can earn up to 4 vote levels per day by voting on both websites twice a day.
+Each vote on <a href="https://discordbotlist.com/bots/dank-memer/upvote">discordbotlist</a> also gives you one vote level, and you can earn more rewards by reaching certain vote levels every month.

 If you get enough vote levels, you can earn the rewards shown in the `/advancements vote` command.
 Your vote levels will reset to 0 every month, and the vote rewards are sometimes updated a week or two into the month.

 You can see the current vote-level rewards <a href="/About-Dank-Memer/Vote/Vote-levels">here</a>.

+**Important Note:** Voting from alt accounts is strictly against the <a href="/About-Dank-Memer/Bot-rules">bot rules</a>, so make sure you are only voting on one account.

 ### <font color =b32d2d>The "Disenfranchised Voter" badge</font>